trickstercache/trickster/docs/request_rewriters.md

 Rewriters are exposed as optional configurations for the following configuration constructs:

-In an `origin` config, provide a `req_rewriter_name` to rewrite the Request using the named Request Rewriter, before it is handled by the Path route.
+In a `backend` config, provide a `req_rewriter_name` to rewrite the Request using the named Request Rewriter, before it is handled by the Path route.

 In a `path` config, provide a `req_rewriter_name` to rewrite the Request using the named Request Rewriter, before it is handled by the Path route.